valueflows/valueflows/mkdocs/docs/specification/uml.md

 #### fulfills, satisfies, settles

 These cases have possible properties in the "associative" class.
 For example, between Commitment and EconomicEvent, a Commitment for 40 hours of work might be fulfilled by 5 EconomicEvents of 8 hours.
 Or an EconomicEvent might pay for a statement or invoice that includes multiple Commitments for deliveries.
 The model we have settled on supports the former, but not the latter.
 The latter is one of a few cases that we believe will be a small minority of edge cases where the quantities in the "associative" entity might be appreciated.
-For that case, an application could just divide the payment into multiple EconomicEvents and connect them with the trackingIdentifier.
+For that case, an application could possibly divide the payment into multiple EconomicEvents and connect them with the trackingIdentifier.
+Or it could extend the vocabulary to include the quantity fulfilled/satisfied/settled, and over time the VF community can re-consider the best trade-off for handling this situation.

 We believe that it is more important to simplify the model and the concepts for the majority of use cases, than to have complete support of all use cases.